Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 case in Minecraft: track entities in unions of chunks).

 This concept can be much further observed though, providing a rich theory not just applicable in algebraic geometry.
-In fact, I will try to publish another post soon where I analyze some art I found particularity interesting using the structures defined in this post while also extending the notions of a sheaf to the ideas of stalks (which in our Minecraft example would allocate the entities in the smallest open set around some point to said point; Or more concretely all the
+I will try to publish another post soon where I analyze some art I found particularly interesting using the structures defined in this post while also extending the notions of a sheaf to the ideas of stalks (which in our Minecraft example would allocate the entities in the smallest open set around some point to said point; Or more concretely all the